The Itchyworms: Recent achievements

 In early 2016, songwriter Davey Langit asked the band to interpret "Dalawang Letra", his entry to the Himig Handog P-Pop Love Songs competition.
 The song won the top prize at the finals night in April 2016.
 In July 2016, the band's drummer/vocalist Jazz Nicolas, with songwriting partner Wally Acolola, won the PhilPop grand prize with their composition "Di Na Muli", also performed by the Itchyworms.

 In August of the same year, the band released "Pariwara", a song written in collaboration with Ely Buendia.
 According to Buendia, the song had been in his chest of unfinished ideas since the days of the Eraserheads.
 The song remained unused until early 2016, when vocalist Jugs Jugueta asked about any partial songs Buendia may have had lying around.
 Buendia gave the Itchyworms "Pariwara", and Jugueta and Nicolas delivered more lyrics and a new bridge.
 Buendia and the Itchyworms then got together at his home studio, known as the Bunker, to hash out a final arrangement.

+Chino Singson relocation

+In late August 2022, longtime-lead guitarist Chino Singson announced his move to Canada with his family.
+In a statement on Instagram, he said that he would remain a member of the band and possibly join in on gigs outside of the Philippines.
+Guitarists Mikey Amistoso of the band Ciudad and Weckl Mercado became part of the Itchyworms lineup in Singson's stead.
+In December 2022, a March–April 2023 U.S. tour was announced with Singson joining for the first time since Singson's departure concert in September 2022.

+Mikey Amistoso relocation

+The band announced a tour in Canada entitled "Akin Ka Na Lang Canada," in which they reunited with former lead guitarist Chino Singson.
+The tour also served as a farewell for member Mikey Amistoso, in which the band concurrently announced his relocation to the Toronto area.
+Amistoso's last concerts with the band in the Philippines were on October 8 and 18, while he finally closed out his tenure in Canada on November 10 in Toronto.
+According to his LinkedIn page, he is no longer an active musician for the Itchyworms.

+In the following year, Michael Vargas replaced Amistoso as the new keyboardist.

 Influences

+The different members of the group are all influenced from different styles and eras of music, be it Jazz Nicholas' taste for more avant-garde soundscapes, Kelvin Yu's appreciation of R'n'B, hip-hop and even Elvis Presley, Chino Singson's preference for guitar-centred rock, or even Jugs Jugueta being into a more 60s sound, more specifically Paul McCartney's solo career during that time.

-Although the individual members of the band draw on distinct influences, their common affection for The Beatles and Eraserheads heavily defines the quartet's musical sound.
+Although the individual members of the band draw on distinct influences, their common affection for The Beatles, Eraserheads and 60s pop sensitivities as a whole heavily defines the quartet's musical sound.